alexstaravoitau/navoshta.github.io/_posts/2017-02-05-end-to-end-deep-learning.md

   overlay_filter: 0.5
 excerpt: "The goal of this project was to train a end-to-end deep learning model that would let a car drive itself around the track in a driving simulator.
 The approach I took was based on a paper by Nvidia research team with a significantly simplified architecture that was optimised for this specific project."
 tags:
+- Python
 - Keras
 - Computer vision
-- Deep learning
+- ML
 - CNN
-- Autonomous driving
-- Behavioral cloning
-- ML
+- Regression
 crosspost_to_medium: true
 ---
 {% include toc title="Contents" icon="none" %}